Oussama-Guelfaa/Adversarial-Search-Algorithms/README_Exercise3.md

 ## Implementation Details

+The comparison is implemented in the `src/fr/emse/ai/adversarial/TestAdversarialSearch.java` file, which creates an example game tree and runs both algorithms on it.

-Both algorithms have been modified to count the number of nodes they explore during the search process.
+Both algorithms (`src/fr/emse/ai/adversarial/MiniMaxAlgo.java` and `src/fr/emse/ai/adversarial/AlphaBetaAlgo.java`) have been modified to count the number of nodes they explore during the search process.
 This is done by incrementing a counter each time a node is visited in the recursive search functions.

 ### Counting Mechanism